MJanasch/ThermoCup/README.md

 ##### Input data:
-'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure
+'Model/Cupriavidus_Core_XIV_PHB.xlsx' - excel file containing the model structure

 ##### Output:

 Yield values for EFMs leading to either PHB and/or biomass production from the corresponding substrate, as well as the corresponding MDF values.
-The values for each substrate were saved as 'Data/ThermoCup_InputDataforScores_Frc.mat', 'ThermoCup_InputDataforScores_Suc.mat' and 'ThermoCup_InputDataforScores_For.mat', to be used for "2.
+The values for each substrate were saved as 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat', to be used for "2.
 Reaction Usage" and "3.
 Yield and MDF Scores"

 Recommended:
-Save all enumerated EFMs for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), in one file containing all enumerated EFMs 'ThermoCup_All_Enumerated_EFMs.mat' into the Data subfolder, to skip the EFMTool enumeration in future applications.
+Save all enumerated EFMs for both substrates ("mnet_Frc", "mnet_For"), in one file containing all enumerated EFMs 'ThermoCup_II_All_Enumerated_EFMs.mat' into the Data subfolder, to skip the EFMTool enumeration in future applications.

 ---

 ### 2. Reaction Usage

 ##### Scripts:
-'ThermoCup_GetReactionUsage.m' - script to analyze reaction usage, needs to be run independently for each strain and substrate.
+'ThermoCup_II_GetReactionUsage.m' - script to analyze reaction usage, needs to be run independently for each strain and substrate.
 Splits reversible reactions and calculates number of EFMs that use a particular reaction, as a fraction of all EFMs analyzed.
 Data is used for Supplementary figure S2)

 ##### Input data:
-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), created in Step 1.
+'Data/ThermoCup_II_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.

-EFM_Count data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat', 'ThermoCup_InputDataforScores_Suc.mat' and 'ThermoCup_InputDataforScores_For.mat' for the three substrates, respectively.
+EFM_Count data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat' for both substrates, respectively.

 ##### Output: